-- □ a date for your raffle (by "date" we mean something on the calendar, not someone to attend with ☺) - □ a location for your raffle - a prize package where the combined fair-market value of the prizes (offered at all your Start Simple raffles during that calendar year) doesn't exceed \$1,500 - □ a cash box for selling tickets - printed tickets (see the insert for ticket requirements).
-One half (the "ticket") is for the buyer, the other half (the "stub") you will hang onto for your drawing - a receptacle for holding, and mixing up, the "stub" half of all the tickets sold - $\Box$ a sign that clearly states: - the prizes offered - the value of each prize - how the winners will be determined - □ a clear, sealable gallon freezer bag for storing your records - a volunteer (or volunteers), at least 18 years old, who is willing to not participate in the raffle so they can run it (here's an interesting fact: in Minnesota, you can be under 18 and sell raffle tickets, but you can't buy them.
+- □ a date for your raffle (by "date" we mean something on the calendar, not someone to attend with 5).
+Remember, the tickets will need to be sold and the prizes awarded on the same day - □ a location for your raffle.
+Remember, all the tickets will need to be sold at the same location as the drawing - □ a prize package where the combined fair-market value of the prizes (offered at all your Start Simple raffles during that calendar year) doesn't exceed \$1,500 - □ a cash box for selling tickets - a roll of "theater-style" tickets.
+One half (the "ticket") is for the buyer, the other half (the "stub") you will hang onto for your drawing - □ a receptacle for holding, and mixing up, the "stub" half of all the tickets sold - □ a sign that clearly states: - the prizes offered - the value of each prize - how the winners will be determined - a clear, sealable gallon freezer bag for storing your records a volunteer (or volunteers), at least 18 years old, who is willing to not participate in the raffle so they can run it (here's an interesting fact: in Minnesota, you can be under 18 and sell raffle tickets, but you can't buy them.
 Who knew?)